 Once you’ve earned the CMA, you’ll also have earned an enviable reputation as an authority in accounting.
 With the CMA, you’ll understand the “why” behind the numbers, not just the “what”.
 Therefore, you’ll know all about accounting and all about business.
 And with such information, others will know you as the one with the answers.
 Consequently, your peers will come to you for insight and advice, and your superiors will trust you improve performance and deliver results.
 With the CMA, you can excel in both the business and financial sides of the company and receive all the attention and accolades that come with such competence.

 The IMA holds high standards for CMA candidates.
 And they enforce these standards in the form of the CMA requirements.
 The IMA lists 6 requirements in total:

-As you can see, the IMA membership is indefinite.
-Furthermore, paying the CMA entrance fee and complying with the statement are one-time actions.
+As you can see, these requirements involve time commitments of varying lengths.
+For example, you must maintain your IMA membership and complete the annual CPE requirements for the rest of your career.
+But, paying the CMA entrance fee and complying with the statement are one-time actions.
 Therefore, most CMA candidates focus most on the remaining requirements, all of which start with an E.